curious-attempt-bunny/node-proxies/README.md

 # Notes

 The list of proxies is obtained from www.proxy-list.org.
 All proxies are validated before being made available for use.
 When the function is first called it will load the list of proxies, and delay calling back with a proxy until at least 30 proxies are validated.
+I proxy is deemed invalid if no response is received within 8 seconds.
 Each time the function is called a random proxy is returned.

 # License